 What is bronchiolitis?

 Bronchiolitis is a lung infection that usually affects babies and very young children.
+The most common cause of bronchiolitis is a virus called respiratory syncytial virus or RSV.

 Two different conditions